2012 Iraq emo killings: Background

+Israeli intelligence analyst Daniel Brode claims the murders are part of an overall shift inside the Iraqi Shiite-Arab population towards becoming "more religious, more conservative and more assertive," with the goal of consolidating its own power by creating a "fundamentalist Shiite government."
+In The Guardian newspaper, American human rights activist Scott Long described Iraq as "a devastated society with a broken political process and a fractured public" and said the labelling of the murders as "gay killings" was "counterproductive".
+He called on Iraq to begin a debate about difference, mentioning the events of the previous 40 years.

 Killings

+In February 2012, the Baghdad Morality Police published a statement on the Iraqi Interior Ministry website criticizing emo teens for wearing "strange, tight clothes with pictures of skulls on them", as well as nose and tongue piercings.
+The statement condemned emo as Satanic, and quoted Colonel Mushtaq Taleb al-Mahemdawi as saying the Morality Police had been given official approval by the Interior Ministry "to eliminate [the phenomenon] as soon as possible", as they believed it had a negative effect on Iraqi society.
+The New York Times reported that in the following weeks, anti-emo flyers threatening death "unless gay men cut their hair, stopped wearing the clothing of devil worshippers and stopped listening to metal, emo and rap music", began appearing in neighbourhoods across Baghdad.

 Interior Ministry security officers say the number of dead is six.
-However, the Reuters news agency reported that hospital and security officials put the number at 14 or more, and human rights groups such as the BRussells Tribunal said that the body count could be as high as 100.
+However, the Reuters news agency reported that hospital and security officials put the number at 14 or more, and human rights groups such as the Brussels Tribunal said that the body count could be as high as 101.
 The Associated Press reported that an unnamed Interior Ministry official put the number at 58, and said all but one were male.
-According to the BBC, the United Nations puts the number of dead at at least 12, but believes the real number is much higher.
+According to the BBC, the United Nations puts the number of dead at 12 minimum, but believes the real number is much higher.

 The dead were found in dumpsters, after having been beaten to death with cement blocks in a practice known as "death by blocking" or "mawt al-blokkah".
-A person who told the Beirut-based newspaper Al Akhbar that he had escaped an attack said that, "first they throw concrete blocks at the boy's arms, then at his legs, then the final blow is to his head, and if he is not dead then, they start all over again."
+A person who survived one such attack told the Beirut-based newspaper Al Akhbar that concrete blocks are thrown at teenagers' arms and legs before being thrown at their heads, repeating the process if the boys survived.

-Responsibility for the murders
+Aftermath and responsibility for the murders

-International human rights groups have called on Iraqi authorities to investigate the killings, saying they are the work of paramilitary groups and the police, including groups such as the Mahdi Army, created in 2003 by popular Shia cleric Muqtada al-Sadr.
-Iraqi commentators and American professor of Middle Eastern history Mark Levine have speculated that deploying paramilitary groups against emo kids serves Iraqi authorities' interests by keeping the groups occupied, and deflecting their anger and unhappiness from other possible targets in chaotic post-war Iraq.
-Iraqi television network Al Sumaria reported that Sadr denied responsibility for the deaths, calling the emo teens fools and unnatural but saying they should be dealt with through legal means.

-Following coverage of the murders, Iraqi officials denied there is any campaign to kill gay or emo teenagers, and said the story has been made up to serve anti-religious, anti-government agendas.
-They say emo teens can dress as they please, and that the government will protect them.

-In September 2012, the BBC interviewed 17 gay men and former policemen in Baghdad, all of whom had friends or boyfriends killed, and reported that all blamed the Iraqi Interior Ministry for inciting the murders, and said arrests and killings are still ongoing.